yhcsk/5190-Final-Project/README.md

 ## MVP Demo

-#### 1.Show a system block diagram & explain the hardware implementation.
+### 1. Show a system block diagram & explain the hardware implementation.

 ![架构图](image/README/图片1.png)

 The system operates using DC power, regulated through a voltage regulator to supply stable power to all components.
 The flame sensor detects fire and sends an analog signal to the STM32L476 microcontroller, which processes the input and controls the response.
 The MCU drives servo motors to aim the nozzle toward the flame and activates the relay module, which switches on the water pump to extinguish the fire automatically.

-#### 2. Explain your firmware implementation, including application logic and critical drivers you've written.
+### 2. Explain your firmware implementation, including application logic and critical drivers you've written.

 The firmware of the Automatic Fire-Fighting System is fully implemented on STM32L476 MCU and is structured into three major layers: peripheral drivers, application logic, and safety control.